Back to menu

 THE LATER 19th CENTURY

 New searches started in 1855, under the auspices of pope Pius IX, and lasted until 1870.
 The pope visited Ostia six times, and a photograph has been preserved of a visit on May 15, 1866.
-The excavators were Pietro Ercole and his nephew Carlo Ludovico Visconti.
+The excavators were Pietro Ercole Visconti and his nephew Carlo Ludovico Visconti.
 The workers were some 200 prisoners, who lived in the medieval village from December to June - from July until November the risk of malaria was too great.
-The Visconti's too focused on inscriptions, statues, mosaics, and paintings, that were taken to the Vatican and Lateran museums.
+The Visconti's too focused on inscriptions, statues, mosaics, and paintings, which were taken to the Vatican and Lateran museums.
 Sometimes marble and granite were taken to Rome as building material.
 Their activity took place all over the city, in places such as the Field of the Magna Mater, the Porta Laurentina- and Porta Romana-necropolis, the so-called Imperial Palace, and the House of the Millstones (I,III,1).
 The Casone del Sale was partly rebuilt between 1865 and 1868 to function as a museum, but it would not be used as such until 1934.

 From 1870 Ostia was no longer a papal domain, but owned by the new Italian state.
 The excavations were continued by Pietro Rosa, in 1871-72.
 Near the Forum he found colossal heads of Alexander Severus and Gordianus III that most likely come from the Round Temple (I,XI,1).
 For the first time paid workers were used.
 But the work remained disastrous.
 Holes were dug, the Ostian origin of objects was not recorded, and quays and buildings excavated between the Small Market (I,VIII,1) and the Imperial Palace were left unprotected and subsequently destroyed by the Tiber.